helium/HIP/0002-DataCredits.md

 When an Operator transmits or receives a packet, they are unable to transmit and/or receive packets.
-As such, we must fight against exploits and charge a fee for Join and JoinAccept frames.
+As such, we must fight against exploits and charge a fee for Join and Join-Accept frames.

 When a User considers the Helium Network, they know about their application, and so have ideas of how large their payloads are, but may not know of the nuances of LoRa or LoRaWAN versus other modulations or protocols.
-To help them make the business decision to use the Helium Network, we believe it to be best to discuss data costs in terms of Application/MAC payloads.
+To help them make the business decision to use the Helium Network, we believe it to simply the data cost calculations as much as possible so that cost may be derived almost exclusively from knowing the size of the application payloads.

-By charging essentially 2 DC to "make the initial connection" and 1 DC per 24 bytes of application data, we can resolve both points.
+By charging essentially 2 DC to "make the initial connection" and 1 DC per 24 bytes of application data (ie: FRMPayload), we can resolve both points.

+In addition, we charge for FOpts which is only used when issuing MAC Commands;
+these are generally advanced networking messages which fine tune how the device operates within the LoRaWAN stack.
+It is assumed that only sophisticated users would be using and thus would need to account for these.
+Not charging for these opens up an easy to manipulate field.

 The 2 DC (1 up, 1 down) to make the connection can almost be ignored from a costing perspective, as devices can use a Sessions as long as they can preserve